libregraphicsmeeting/state-of-lg-2019/Kdenlive/Kdenlive.md

 -- Slide 0 --

+Kdenlive is KDE's video editing application based on the MLT framework and Qt

 -- Slide 1 --

 In April the Kdenlive team released the 19.04 refactored code edition concluding a 3 year cycle in which more than 60% of the code base was changed with +144,000 lines of code added and +74,000 lines of code removed.
 This is their biggest release ever bringing new features, improved stability, greater speed and last but not least maintainability (making it easier to fix bugs and add new features).